House Democrat slams lawmakers 'on vacations' as eviction moratorium set to end - KVIA

 Bush called on the Senate to extend the moratorium before the chamber is slated to start its recess at the end of next week.
 She also called on the CDC and White House to extend the moratorium, but the White House has cited a Supreme Court opinion last month that said congressional action would be needed to extend it past July 31.

 On Friday, Bush invited members of her party to join her on the Capitol Plaza, and was joined by her progressive colleagues Reps.
-Ayanna Pressley of Massachusetts and Ilhan Omar of Minnesota during the night, and visited by Massachusetts Sen. Elizabeth Warren on Saturday.
+Ayanna Pressley of Massachusetts and Ilhan Omar of Minnesota during the night, and visited by Massachusetts Sen. Elizabeth Warren, as well as Rep. Jim McGovern on Saturday.

+McGovern, chairman of the House Rules Committee, told CNN’s Suzanne Malveaux that if House Speaker Nancy Pelosi has the votes to call back the House and reconvene on an eviction moratorium extension, he’s ready to support her.

+On the Capitol steps Saturday, Pressley told CNN that the looming expiration is a “nightmare scenario” for desperate families.
+The lawmaker referred to her overnight stay outside the Capitol as the “next step” of her ongoing “activism to fight for the poor.”

 Bush wrote in a letter to her colleagues Friday that she “cannot in good conscience leave Washington tonight while a Democratic-controlled government allows millions of people to go unhoused as the Delta variant is ravaging our communities.”